okinawabob/um/ifsm201.md

 This week you need to utilize five online discussion topics to introduce yourself and demonstrate that you have learned how to convert between various number systems and codes:

 - Post your Introduction in the Discussion >> Introductions Topic
-- Post in the Number System and Codes Conversion Discussion
+- Post in the Number System and Codes Conversion Discussion >>
-  - Binary to Decimal Conversion
+  - Binary to Decimal Conversion Topic
-  - Binary to Hexadecimal conversion
+  - Binary to Hexadecimal conversion Topic
-  - Hexadecimal to Binary Conversion
+  - Hexadecimal to Binary Conversion Topic
-  - Convert your name from ASCII to Hexadecimal
+  - Convert your name from ASCII to Hexadecimal Topic {: .check}
-  {: .check}
 {: .check}